jarryd-gerber/critbit/README.md

 # critbit
-A library for rapidly matching criteria
+A library for rapidly matching boolean criteria